-At present, the Switchgear Committee has no pressing issues and concerns.
+The Switchgear Committee has no other significant pressing issues and concerns but lists the following two items for awareness.

 - The major issue of the mandated expiration of standards at the end of 2018 seems to be well under control, as plans and projects are in place to address each standard before 2018. - Relations with IEEE-SA, in sad condition some years ago, are now EXCELLENT, and IEEE-SA staff personnel have been extremely helpful to the Switchgear Committee.